 Before entering the technical details of our work, we provide an overview of the key results.
 When a stochastic field couples locally to the electron density, it introduces two opposing effects on fluctuations in the difference of the number of particles between the left and right parts of the fermionic chain.
 The stochastic field provides local heating and thus enhances fluctuations; on the other hand, it performs `weak measurements' of the electron number, which hinders particle propagation across the site with decoherence, suppressing relative number fluctuations.
 We find that the competition between these two effects leads to the existence of two distinct regimes of dynamics: for weak dissipation, number fluctuations become enhanced with increasing decoherence; in contrast, for strong dissipation, fluctuations become suppressed.
 The two regimes are separated by a sharp crossover displayed in Fig.~\ref{SSE}b,c.
-A special feature of the local dephasing problem from the mathematical viewpoint is that the BBGKY hierarchy is closed, meaning that the equation of motion for a given $n$-point correlation function can be expressed through correlators whose order is $n$ or less -- for instance, Eq.~\eqref{eqn::main} represents the evolution of the two-body correltaion function.
-Such a situation typically occurs for Gaussian systems~\cite{shi2018variational}, where high-order correlators factorize in terms of the two-body correlator.
-Remarkably, despite the BBGKY hierarchy is closed, local dephasing imprints non-Gaussian correlations on the many-body density matrix as illustrated in Fig.~\ref{SSE}b.
-Note that for a given realization of the fluctuating field, the state is Gaussian because the system evolves under non-interacting Hamiltonian with time-dependent stochastic potential, while after averaging over different realizations of the noise, the state becomes non-Gaussian~\cite{cucchietti2005decoherence}.
+A special feature of the local dephasing problem from the mathematical viewpoint is that the BBGKY hierarchy is closed, meaning that the equation of motion for a given $n$-point correlation function can be expressed through correlators whose order is $n$ or less -- for instance, Eq.~\eqref{eqn::main} represents the evolution of the two-body correlation function.
+Such a situation typically occurs for Gaussian systems~\cite{shi2018variational}, where high-order correlators factorize in terms of the two-body correlators.
+However, one does not expect the state to be Gaussian.
+Indeed, for a given realization of the fluctuating field, the state is Gaussian since the system evolves under a non-interacting Hamiltonian with time-dependent stochastic potential, while after averaging over different realizations of the noise, the state becomes non-Gaussian~\cite{cucchietti2005decoherence}.
 Figure~\ref{SSE}b further supports such conclusion.
 This remarkable circumstance that the BBGKY hierarchy is closed, despite the emergence of non-Gaussian correlations, allows us to investigate the effects of dissipation non-perturbatively.

 Throughout the paper, we develop several complementary approaches for solving the model in Fig.~\ref{Setup}.
 Let us start with the formalism of the quantum master equation (QME).
 The fermionic wire is described with the following Hamiltonian: